oakserver/oak/README.md

 can be changed by passing a `weak` property in the `options` parameter to either the `factory` or `calculate` methods.

-There are also to helper functions which can be used in conjunction with requests.
+There are also two helper functions which can be used in conjunction with requests.
 There is `ifNoneMatch()` and `ifMatch()`.
 Both take the value of a header and an entity to compare to.